 Summer commuter parkers must reside outside Manhattan.
 Summer 24-hour parkers must reside north of West 96th Street and south of West 145th Street or live in University housing if outside those boundaries (e.g., the Arbor, in the Bronx).
 Some additional eligibility requirements may apply.

 Commuter parking is in the IAB garage located at West 118th Street between Amsterdam Avenue and Morningside Drive.
-24-hour parking is available in the 560 Riverside Drive garage located at Riverside Drive between West 125th Street and Tieman Place, and the Arbor garage, located at 3260 Henry Hudson Parkway in the Bronx.
+24-hour parking for staff is available in the 560 Riverside Drive garage located at Riverside Drive between West 125th Street and Tieman Place, and the Arbor garage, located at 3260 Henry Hudson Parkway in the Bronx.
+Summer parking for students is restricted to the Arbor garage.

 - Departments may request daily parking for University visitors that must be charged to a departmental account.